phseiff/phseiff/README.md

 Hello!
-My name is phseiff, and I'm an avid hobby developer, manga-binge-reader, flexetarian, programmer, writer and denglish-speaker.
+My name is phseiff, and I'm an avid hobby developer, manga-binge-reader, vegetarian, programmer, writer and denglish-speaker.